datacarpentry/astronomy-python/_extras/calculating_MIST_isochrone.md

 simulated photometry data for stars with the given age and metallicity, based on a model of the Pan-STARRS sensors.

-We'll use these columns to superimpose the isochrone on the color-magnitude diagram, but first we have to use a [distance modulus](https://en.wikipedia.org/wiki/Distance_modulus) to scale the isochrone based on the estimated distance of GD-1.
+We will use these columns to superimpose the isochrone on the color-magnitude diagram, but first we have to use a [distance modulus](https://en.wikipedia.org/wiki/Distance_modulus) to scale the isochrone based on the estimated distance of GD-1.